scipilot/logline/README.md

 Each data provider can return mixed logs of same structure but in different logical groups (e.g. different events, or categories).

-The `logGroupField` must be a field in the data rows which identifies each log's type.
-These types are internally collated into Vis Groups.
+The `logGroupField` must be a field in the data rows which identifies each log's type/sub-type/group/category (whatever you call it!).
+These types are internally collated into Vis Timeline Groups.
+They are un-stacked by default, but you can override that per data-provider.

 The `logGroups` lists "known groups" and used to look up a few other maps (hashes).